+3. 1.
 Admission requirements

-The doctoral programme in the Humanities and Social Sciences is in accordance with the final paragraph of Article 38a and Article 16 of the transitional and final provision of the Higher Educational Act open for the enrolment of graduates from:
+The doctoral programme in the Humanities and Social Sciences is open for the enrolment of graduates from:

-- 2nd level study programmes. - Existing study programmes leading to university a degree. - Existing study programmes leading to a specialisation, following a previously completed higher education study programme; upon the proposal of a field coordinator responsible for the doctoral programme, a competent body of a member faculty determines study obligations worth 30 to 60 ECTS needed for enrolment in the third level doctoral programme. - Existing study programmes leading to a masters degree or a specialisation following the completion of a first degree; upon the proposal of a field coordinator responsible for the doctoral programme, a competent body of a member faculty acknowledges study obligations to the value of at least 60 ECTS, thus enabling enrolment in a third level doctoral programme.

-Students who finished equivalent education abroad meet the conditions for enrolment in doctoral study.
-Equivalence of formerly obtained education abroad is ascertained through the process of verification of foreign education, in compliance with Article 121 of the Statute of the University of Ljubljana.
+- 2nd cycle study programmes. - Study programmes leading to a university degree (adopted prior to June 11, 2004). - Study programmes leading to a specialisation (adopted prior to June 11, 2004), following a previously completed higher education study programme; upon the proposal of a field coordinator responsible for the doctoral programme, a competent body of a member faculty determines study obligations worth 30 to 60 ECTS needed for enrolment in the third level doctoral programme. - Study programmes leading to a master's degree or a specialisation (adopted prior to June 11, 2004) following the completion of a first degree; upon the proposal of a field coordinator responsible for the doctoral programme, a competent body of a member faculty acknowledges study obligations to the value of at least 60 ECTS, thus enabling enrolment in a third level doctoral programme. - Study programmes regulated by EU directives, or any other uniform Master's Degree Programme with an equivalent of 300 ECTS. - Students who finished equivalent education abroad meet the conditions for enrolment in doctoral study.
+Equivalence of formerly obtained education abroad is ascertained through the process of verification of foreign education, in compliance with the Statute of the University of Ljubljana.